Edgar-Saavedra/practical-deep-learning/ch5/README.md

 2. Replace class names with integer labels
 3. 5-1.py

+See page 86
+1. Analyze the data, understand the structure
+2. Standardize - features a re different scales
+3. Sort - hold some back and categorize.

 ## MNIST Data set
 - use keras, but (cononical source)[yann.lecun.com/exdb/mnist]
 - create additional dataset from this initial Keras set